quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 QUIC as a transport for their application.

 ## The Necessity of TCP Fallback

+[EDITOR'S NOTE: note that fallback might not be TCP; e.g. for DNS over QUIC, fallback is straight DNS. note that some applications might choose no fallback]

 QUIC uses UDP as a substrate for userspace implementation and port numbers for NAT and middlebox traversal.
 While there is no evidence of widespread,